 The Volvo typography has both a functional and an aesthetic side.
 It creates impact, ensuring text is legible and easy to read, and at the same time it creates a distinct character that is easy to recognize.

 Our two primary typefaces are Volvo Novum and Volvo Broad.
 They are both Volvo owned fonts and should be used in all communication, both print and digital.
-Note that Volvo Broad are not to be used to communicate any other brand than the Volvo brand.
+Note that Volvo Broad is not to be used to communicate any other brand than the Volvo brand.

 Volvo Novum supports Latin, Cyrillic and Greek languages and Volvo Broad supports Western and Central European languages.